KALYDECO® Results

 • dark, amber-colored urine

-Abnormality of the eye lens (cataract) has been noted in some children and adolescents receiving KALYDECO.
-Your doctor should perform eye examinations prior to and during treatment with KALYDECO to look for cataracts.
+• Abnormality of the eye lens (cataract), which has happened in some children and adolescents receiving KALYDECO.
+Your doctor should perform eye examinations before and during treatment with KALYDECO to look for cataracts.

 The most common side effects of KALYDECO include: